remindmodel/remind/README.md

 postprocessing and run management (needs to be added to the PATH variable as well).

 Some R packages are required to run REMIND.
-All except of one (`gdxrrw`) are either distributed via the offical R CRAN or via a separate repository hosted at PIK (PIK-CRAN).
+All of them are either distributed via the offical R CRAN or via a separate repository hosted at PIK (PIK-CRAN).
 Before proceeding PIK-CRAN should be added to the list of available repositories via: